Why your washing machine stinks

 In most cases, foul smells in your washing machine are caused by grease lice, but don’t worry – they’re not actual lice.
-Grease lice is a buildup of soap scum that then traps all kinds of other dirt.
-This includes dust, pet dander, grease, but also a lot of bacteria.
-Besides the fact that it stinks, it is also not very hygienic.
-It looks like a gray gunk, often found in the rubbers of your washing machine – but sometimes it collects in less visible places, like the soap dish.
-Nowadays, washing machines suffer from this problem a lot.
-We wash at low temperatures, increasingly not hotter than 40 degrees.
-This is good for the environment, but all the dirt in your washing machine is not going anywhere.
+Grease lice are a buildup of soap scum that then traps all sorts of other dirt.
+Think dust, skin flakes, fats, but also a lot of bacteria.
+Besides the fact that it stinks, it’s also not very hygienic.
+It looks like a grey goo, often found in the rubbers of your washing machine – but sometimes it collects in less visible places, like the soap dish.

+Washing machines are suffering from this problem nowadays.
+We wash at low temperatures, increasingly no higher than 40 degrees.
+This is good for the environment, but all the dirt in your washing machine won’t go anywhere

 The number one remedy for a smelly washing machine is cleaning.
 Some people don’t realize that they need to clean their washing machine regularly, after all it cleans your laundry.
-But if you think about it, it’s not at all surprising that you need to clean your washing machine from time to time – after all, you’re always putting dirty laundry in it.
-Carry out the following steps to get rid of grease lice and to ensure that your washing machine no longer smells.
+But when you think about it, it’s not surprising that you need to clean your washing machine from time to time – after all, you’re always putting dirty laundry in there.
+Take the following steps to get rid of grease lice and stop your washing machine smelling like rubbish.

-Nowadays we are used to washing at low temperatures, but the occasional 90 degree wash is good for your washing machine.
-A simple, old-fashioned boil removes almost all odors, bacteria, grease and excess detergent.
-To do this, run a wash at a minimum of 90 degrees – with or without clothes.
-Centrifuging is not necessary, but do run the wash cycle through all the rinses.
+- Removing grease lice: Use a sponge or cloth to wipe away the grease, soap scum and other debris.
+You will find the grey gunk mainly in the rubber parts near the door and in the soap dish of your washing machine.
+Boil wash: Nowadays we are used to washing at low temperatures, but the occasional 90 degree wash is good for your washing machine.
+A simple old fashioned boil removes almost all odours, bacteria, grease and excess detergent.
+To do this, wash at a minimum of 90 degrees – with or without clothes.
+There is no need to spin, but run the programme through all the rinses.

-After a regular wash at 90 degrees, you can run the same program again with a dash of cleaning vinegar (this time without laundry).
-The vinegar neutralizes any unpleasant odor, removes grease and even counters limescale – which may also make your washing machine last longer.
+- Return with vinegar: After a regular 90 degree wash, run the same programme again with a splash of cleaning vinegar (this time without laundry).
+The vinegar will neutralise any unpleasant odours, remove grease and even combat limescale – potentially extending the life of your washing machine too.
 You should now have a fresh-smelling washing machine again!

 Preventing a smelly washing machine

 - Use less detergent: If your laundry doesn’t smell as fresh, we understand the temptation to use more detergent – but don’t!
-The more detergent you use, the more likely it is that soap duties will be left behind.
-Detergents today are very concentrated, so the average Dutch person uses too much liquid detergent.
-If these soap residues remain in the drum, this could be a cause of why your washing machine smells.
+The more detergent you use, the more likely it is that soap scum will be left behind.
+Detergents today are very concentrated, so the average person uses too much liquid detergent.
+If this soap residue remains in the drum, it could be a cause of why your washing machine smells.

-- Washing machine cleaning: some people think you don’t need to clean a washing machine – they are wrong.
-It is important to run a wash at 90 degrees or higher at least once a month.
-If you want, you can also add a splash of natural vinegar or a cup of baking soda to this – this will also directly combat limescale.
+- Washing machine cleaning: Some people think that you do not need to clean a washing machine – they are wrong.
+It’s important to run a wash at 90 degrees or higher at least once a month.
+You can also add a splash of vinegar or a cup of baking soda if you like – this will also help to stop limescale.

-- Clean the door and soap dish: the soap dish and the door of your washing machine are the places where detergent gets stuck.
-Therefore, clean them regularly to prevent grease lice from forming.
-Try to clean it once a month.
+- Cleaning the door and soap dish: The soap dish and door of your washing machine are the main areas where detergent gets stuck.
+So clean them regularly to prevent grease-lice build-up.
+Try cleaning it once a month.

-- Leave the door open: bacteria love damp washing machines.
-By leaving the door of your washing machine open after running a wash, no water will remain in it and it can dry better.
+- Leave the door open: Bacteria love damp washing machines.
+Leaving your washing machine door open after running a wash will keep water out and help it to dry.